756th Air Refueling Squadron: Reactivation in reserves

 In October 1966, it began flying airlift missions worldwide with the Douglas C-124 Globemaster II.
 The squadron has also flown numerous humanitarian airlift missions.
 As the "Old Shaky"s were phased out of the inventory. the squadron converted to the Lockheed C-130 Hercules.

 In October 1983, a military coup in Grenada overthrew the government.
 Shortly thereafter, the Organization of Eastern Caribbean States asked the United States to intervene and restore order.
 The US response, Operation Urgent Fury, began soon thereafter.
 The squadron flew C-130 missions transporting military equipment to the Caribbean, evacuating wounded and students, and reinforcing marines with army forces, until the island was turned over to a peace keeping force of Caribbean countries.

 The squadron returned to the strategic airlift mission in 1986, trading in its Hercules aircraft for Lockheed C-141 Starlifters.
 In late 1989, the squadron participated in Operation Just Cause, the removal of Manuel Noriega as ruler of Panama.
-This was the largest air operation by the USAF snce the Vietnam War.
+This was the largest air operation by the USAF since the Vietnam War.
 Squadron C-141s were part of the task force that staged elements of XVIII Airborne Corps from Pope Air Force Base to Charleston Air Force Base, then airlanded them in Panama.
 The squadron provided aircrews and planes to support Operation Desert Storm and Operations Northern and Southern Watch.

 The squadron was redesignated in 2003 as an air refueling squadron and equipped with Boeing KC-135R Stratotankers.
 Squadron crews and planes have provided air refueling support for Operation Noble Eagle, Operation Enduring Freedom and Operation Iraqi Freedom.